p5150j/novela-hugo-starterZ/content/post/2019-04-30-why-we-built-a-company-before-a-product.md

 ---
-title: Why we built a company before building a product
+title: Generate 3D objects from images using RealityKit Object Capture
 date: 2022-05-10T06:00:00+00:00
 hero: "/images/output.gif"
-excerpt: this is my excerpt
+excerpt: In this approach, I will be using Apple's native tooling to Generate 3D objects from images using RealityKit Object Capture API.
-timeToRead: 3
+timeToRead: 9
 authors:
 - Thiago Costa